IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 ## 1.4.
 Definitions, acronyms, and abbreviations

 PC: Player character <br>
 HP: Hit Points, shows the current state of an entity (PC and enemies), are reduced when the entity is attacked.
-If the HP are reduced to 0, the entity dies.
+If the HP are reduced to 0, the entity dies. <br>
+Augment: item that can be equipped by the player for additional stats or effects, dropped by enemies. <br>
+Load-out: Equipped augments and magic skills that the player uses currently.
+Up to 3 magic skills and 5 augments can be equipped at a time.

 ## 1.5.
 References